-At Newall Green Primary School, we are aware of the impact that food can have on each individual.
+As a Rights Respecting school, at Newall Green Primary School, we are aware of the impact that food can have on each individual and their right to healthy food.
 Food allergies, rising obesity levels and the effect of processed or unhealthy food on the health and behaviour of children and young people are all a concern.
 We also understand that the nutrition of children and young people can influence their wellbeing, growth and development.
 We believe the school can play an important role in improving the diets of children and young people and have therefore developed this whole school food and drink policy, to support our achievement of this.